National

 For Ricardo, “there is a great lack of knowledge about what can and cannot be done.
 There is a contradiction and a lot of gray.
 If, on the one hand, you have a United Nations directive (from September 2020) that says that CBD is not a psychotropic substance, it is not controlled; then we have to say that it is prohibited here.”

-In terms of labeling, there are certain requirements that must be met, otherwise they may result in the seizure of products and criminal offences.
-All labels and packaging must be written or translated into Portuguese, indicate the composition of the product, and if it contains cannabinoids, indicate the respective percentage.
-In this regard, given that the oils are for aromatherapy and the flowers are considered collectibles or incense, it is not clear why this is mandatory.
-But according to Pedro, the fictitious name of another trader who also declined to be identified: “CBD is collectible – you don’t have to have [the percentages].
-But now ASAE has started to treat it as if it were a food product – having to comply with the rules for food products, which, according to information, are in the European regulation – where cannabis is not listed.”
+In terms of labeling, there are certain requirements that must be met; otherwise, the products may be seized and fined.
+All labels and packaging must be written or translated into Portuguese, indicate the product's composition, and, if it contains cannabinoids, indicate the respective percentage.
+In this respect, given that the oils are for aromatherapy and the flowers are considered collectibles or incense, the reason for this being mandatory is unclear.
+But according to Pedro (a fictitious name for another merchant who also did not want to be identified): “CBD is collectible – it doesn't have to have [the percentages].
+But now ASAE [Portuguese Food Safety and Economic Authority] has started treating it as if it were a food product – having to comply with the rules for food products, which, according to what they informed, are in…” European regulation – where cannabis is not listed.”

 What is in the European Regulation on food labeling is the following: